saraansh1999/global-plus-local-fp-transformer/README.md

 **Note:** For Global+Local models,  a single embedding extraction step would generate both global and local embeddings.

 ## Matching
+Note: We are aware of the non-generic code uploaded here for local matching.
+We are working on correcting it.
+Thanks.
 ##### Global
 This requires simple cosine distance computation for each fingerprint pair as the global embeddings are fixed-length vectors.
 The embeddings are fetched from the `global_embs.npy` file created by the Embedding Extraction step.
 ```